Bharathkasyap/Simulated_USB_Data_Exfiltration/README.md

 ## ✅ Insider Threat Scenario: USB Data Exfiltration by Contractor

 ### 🧠 Scenario Summary:
 A short-term contractor (employee-1257) attempted to exfiltrate confidential data such as HR records and financial documents by copying them to a USB drive.
-Due to student-level access limitations, no real-time DLP prevention tools like Microsoft Purview were available.
+Due to limited access, no real-time DLP prevention tools like Microsoft Purview were available.
 However, the attempt was successfully detected through custom KQL rules in Azure Sentinel, showcasing a strong understanding of detection methodologies and proactive security monitoring.

 ### 🚨 Alert Trigger:
-Custom detection rule in Microsoft Sentinel analyzed events from Microsoft Defender for Endpoint.
+A custom detection rule in Microsoft Sentinel analyzes events from Microsoft Defender for Endpoint.

 ### Alert triggered on: